ecmnet/MAVGCL/README.md

 - Limited to one device (MAVLink-ID '1')
 - Currently does not support USB or any serial connection (should be easy to add, so feel free to implement it).
 Note: Serial via radio might be too slow.
-- PX4Log/ULog keyfigure mapping still not [complete](https://github.com/ecmnet/MAVGCL/blob/master/MAVGCL/src/com/comino/flight/model/AnalysisDataModelMetaData.xml).
+- Default PX4Log/ULog keyfigure mapping still not [complete](https://github.com/ecmnet/MAVGCL/blob/master/MAVGCL/src/com/comino/flight/model/AnalysisDataModelMetaData.xml), but you can add your own definition file

 **Note for developers:**